edwardcashmere/expenseTracker-mern/README.md

 ```

-This script will install all the dependencies and run your development server.You can the register then login  and start using the application.
+This script will install all the dependencies and run your development server.Start using the application.